Neem Karoli Baba Bhakti Dham

 ramram@NKBBhaktiDham.org

-People who got to sit with him have countless stories of the powerful nature of Maharaji and the ways in which he’s positively impacted their lives.
-What’s incredible are all the people who have never sat with him but through reading about him, through looking at his picture, or upon meditating on him he continues to show up and transform lives.
+People who sat with Maharaji have shared countless stories about his extraordinary presence and the ways he transformed their lives.
+What’s equally incredible are the stories of those who never met him physically.
+Through reading about him, looking at his picture, repeating his name, or meditating on him, many feel that Maharaji continues to show up, guide, comfort, and transform lives to this day.

 Here’s three books and two documentaries worth checking out!

-One day in 1971 or 1972, Maharajji was presented with a diary.
-From that day on, he would fill two pages with handwritten “Ram” each day.
-He asked that the diary be kept in his room.
-From then on he was left alone for an hour each morning while he wrote in his diary.
-When he traveled the diary went with him.
-By September 9, his last day in Kainchi, he completed the entry, then proceeded to date the next page September 10 and wrote “Ram” on it.
-Finally he wrote September 11 on a clean page and did not write any “Ram” there.
-He then gave the book to Siddhi Ma and said to her, “Now this is your book.
-You write in it.”"
+One day in early 1970s, Maharaj-ji was presented with a diary.
+From that day forward, he filled two pages each day with the handwritten name “Ram.”
+He instructed that the diary remain in his room, and from then on he spent an hour alone each morning writing in it.
+When he traveled, the diary traveled with him.
+On September 9, 1973, his final day in Kainchi, Maharaj-ji completed that day’s entry and then dated the following page September 10, writing “Ram” upon it.
+Finally, he dated a clean page September 11 but did not write a single “Ram.”
+He then handed the diary to Siddhi Ma and told her, “Now this is your book.
+You write in it.”
+(Miracle of Love, p.
+384)

 For inspiration and to learn more about Siddhi Ma please read Sri Siddha Ma by Jaya Prasada.
 Also can find an interview with Jaya Prasada and Nina Rao on Siddhi Ma.